Boat of the Year 2017

 Cats weren’t the whole story, however; in fact, they were far from it.
 Of the dozen yachts on the monohull side of the fleet, production cruising boats continued to get bigger and bigger (Beneteau Oceanis 62, Jeanneau 58).
 Along with those French products, the international field included yachts from Denmark (X-Yachts X4), Germany (Dehler 34), Italy (Solaris 50), Sweden (Hallberg-Rassy 40 MK II) and even Slovenia (Elan Impression 45).
 And it was a great year for aficionados of performance cruisers, with the Alerion Sport 30, Elan E4 and J/112E joining the Dehler in one of the most competitive divisions in the contest.

 As always, the judging consisted of separate dockside inspections and sea trials, and took place during and after the annual U.S. Sailboat Show in Annapolis, Maryland, in October.
-Over the next 16 pages, we’ll delve deep into the individual classes, announce the winners, and explore what separated them from their competition.
-Then, on pages 88 and 89, you’ll find specs and stats on the entire fleet, contact information for the respective manufacturers, judges’ credentials and more.
+We’ll delve deep into the individual classes, announce the winners, and explore what separated them from their competition.
+You’ll find specs and stats on the entire fleet, contact information for the respective manufacturers, judges’ credentials and more.

 Like every Boat of the Year competition, the 2017 edition took on its own unique personality.
 It might have been a season for the cats, but when all was said and done, the champions represented a diverse blend of well-found cruising boats in all manner of shapes, sizes and styles.
 Step right up and check them out.